What is Domain Verification?

 Domain verification checks the domain-level infrastructure - does the mail server exist and can it receive email in general?
 Email verification goes further to check whether a specific mailbox exists at that domain.
 Domain verification is faster and cheaper because it only requires DNS lookups, while email verification requires connecting to the mail server via SMTP.
 Domain verification is typically run first as a quick filter before investing in the more resource-intensive mailbox check.

-Get 30 free credits.
-No credit card required.
+30 free credits.
+90 seconds to set up.
+No credit card.